 ❗When managing PPC advertising campaigns, always measure the cost-per-conversion instead of cost-per-click, impressions, and other vanity metrics.

 Monitoring the time for leads to convert into paying users shows the effectiveness of your sales process.
 If the conversion time is too long, your prospects might lose interest in your service or product, and you might end up losing them to a competitor.

-How to measure: Use your CRM tool to collect data about the dates of acquiring a new lead and turning them into a paying customer.
+How to measure: Use your customer database software to collect data about the dates of acquiring a new lead and turning them into a paying customer.
 Calculate the average time between becoming a lead and converting into paying client (or have your CRM tool do it for you).

 How to decrease: Make time-sensitive discount offers and provide helpful guidance throughout the buying process.
-Use remarketing ads to remind your leads of your product.
+Use remarketing ads to remind your leads to your product.

 6. Retention rate

 This marketing KPI shows the number of clients who keep using your product over an extended time period and make repeat purchases.
 By monitoring the retention rate, you see how well-engaged your customers are.